-These Upside Down Pineapple Chicken Thighs are covered in a sweet and slightly spicy gravy that’s so good you won’t leave any behind!
+These Upside Down Pineapple Chicken Thighs are simmered in a sweet and mildly spicy sauce that’s so good you won’t want to leave any behind!

 I’m learning to love that sweet and spicy flavor combination that happens in so many recipes we’ve been making lately.
 The Sheet Pan Chicken Murphy recipe we made was my first experience with peppadew peppers – and man, it was a good one.

 There’s something about that combination of flavors that I really just love, and these Upside Down Pineapple Chicken Thighs are one of the best examples of that!
 The chicken thighs in this recipe simmer in the most delicious gravy to make them so tender you can cut them with a fork.

 Serve this chicken thigh recipe over rice so that you can get every last bit of that delicious pan gravy!

 How To Make Upside Down Pineapple Chicken Thighs